 The V8 tied with the Shark Rocket for being the best of the bunch at cleaning non-floor surfaces, with tons of attachments and accessories to clean all of those tricky places around your home.

 On top of that, it is exceptionally easy to switch between attachments, with simple locking buttons holding them securely in place until depressed.
 This vacuum is about average in terms of weight, weighing in at 5.6 lbs — right in the middle of the group, as shown in the following chart.

 This is a cordless model, earning it a few more points than the corded models when it came to convenience.
-However, this model lost some points when it came to battery life, having one of the shortest runtimes of the group, highlighted in the chart below.
+However, this model lost some points when it came to battery life, having one of the shortest runtimes of the group.